roshantaneja/School_Notes/20_Creations/21_Software/21.1 Authorship for stck/1-Pager.md

 	1. ie. "if you enjoyed {A}, you might like {B}, because {...}"

 4. Data Insights: Over time, the aggregated data from AuthorVectorizer can provide valuable insights into the preferences and patterns of STCK.ME readers.
 These insights can inform content curation, author collaborations, and personalized recommendations.

+The software itself is very light, requiring a fraction of the resources that modern-day

 To implement AuthorVectorizer on STCK.ME would require integrating the existing Python script (or "translated" js/jsx) into the platform's backend.
 I can assist with the integration process (despite my limited knowledge), ensuring a seamless and secure implementation.